Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 He left two days afterward.
 Carried his books, his clothes and the future they had been creating since college.

-She maintained the quiet.
+She was quiet.

 Three weeks afterward at 2:14 a.m.
 Amara purchased a one-way ticket, to Morocco.